Libensemble/libensemble/README.rst

 * pyyaml_

-As of v0.8.0, an alternative interface is available.
-An Ensemble object is created and can be parameterized by a YAML file.
+As of v0.8.0, libEnsemble can be parameterized via yaml.

 * funcX_